 And in the same region there were shepherds out in the field, keeping watch over their flock by night.
 And an angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were filled with great fear.
 And the angel said to them, “Fear not, for behold, I bring you good news of great joy that will be for all the people.
 For unto you is born this day in the city of David a Savior, who is Christ the Lord.
 And this will be a sign for you: you will find a baby wrapped in swaddling cloths and lying in a manger.”
 And suddenly there was with the angel a multitude of the heavenly host praising God and saying,

 There is so much to unpack in this passage, but something that sticks out to me is how terrified the shepherds were at the beginning of this story.
 If an angel and the “glory of the Lord” (the bright light/cloud/possibly a fire that pointed to God’s presence) appeared, I’d be pretty terrified too.
 And that was before the “multitude of heavenly host” arrived, consisting of thousands of angels.
-Is it just me, or does this scene feel more like the rapture than a holy announcement?
+This feels more like the rapture than a holy visit.
 Scared as the shepherds may have felt, they went to find Jesus.

 Upon seeing the newborn King, these shepherds proclaimed the “good news of great joy.”
 They didn’t keep this divine encounter to themselves; they made it known.
 The same shepherds who started this encounter “filled with great fear” and began this journey to find Jesus “with haste” are now “glorifying and praising God.”